Frequently Asked Questions

 01. Where can I find the Electronics User Guide for my guitar?

 Visit our Electronics User Guide Directory.
-Please remember that C. F. Martin & Co. warrants, to the original owner only, factory installed electronics for a period of one year from the date of purchase.
+C. F. Martin & Co. warrants, to the original registered owner.
+Factory installed electronics are warranted through martin Guitar for a period of one year from the date of purchase.

 Back to Top